|

 NICOLAO:

-Spanish form of Nicholas, meaning
+Spanish form of Latin Nicolaus, meaning "victor of the

 NICOLÁS:

-Spanish form of Nicholas, meaning
+Spanish form of Latin Nicolaus, meaning "victor of the

 NOVIO: